 Baytree House Hotel

 Located in historic Kirkcudbright, in the old High Street, the Baytree House is a Georgian property with many original features including a vaulted ceiling, marble fireplace and a sweeping staircase.
-There is free Wi-Fi throughout the house and guests can borrow a laptop computer if needed.
-The rooms have en suite facilities with fresh towels.
-As the rooms are not serviced, extra towels are available at an extra fee.
-Guests may use the dining room to help themselves to hot beverages, it is also equipped with books, magazines, board games, TV with DVD player and a collection of DVDs as well as a Wii U games console and some games.
-In the morning, a self-service breakfast is available in the spacious conservatory dining room which outlooks the garden The self-service breakfast consists of cereals, toast, fresh fruit, natural yoghurt, prunes, tea, coffee, fresh fruit and water.
+There is free WiFi throughout the house and guests can borrow a laptop computer if needed.
+Complimentary towels and toiletries are included in the en-suite bathroom.
+TV and tea/coffee making facilities are available in your room with fresh milk available.
+Breakfast is included.
+Cooked breakfast options, including full English, vegetarian full English and a vegan option, can be ordered to the table in the morning.
+Cereals, porridge, toast, a choice of pastries, fresh fruit, yoghurt, prunes, tea, coffee and orange juice are available as well.
 Maclellan's Castle, the Tolbooth Art Centre, the Stewartry Museum and a swimming pool, as well as many independent shops, restaurants and pubs can be reached on foot in less than 5 minutes.

 Hotels in Kirkcudbright